-Kam has extensive experience advising a broad range of market participants, including fund managers, family offices, corporates, start-ups, challenger banks, FinTech firms, tech and life-science focused venture capital firms, e-money and payment services firms, multinational retailers, crowdfunding platforms, placing agents and intermediaries, on compliance with UK and EU regulation.
+Kam has extensive experience advising a broad range of market participants, including fund managers, pension scheme trustees, AIM and FTSE listed companies, venture capital firms, e-money and payment services firms, consumer credit firms, crowdfunding platforms, placing agents and intermediaries, on the application and interpretation of UK and EU financial services laws and regulation.
 This includes advising founders, the boards of directors and in-house legal counsel on the structure, launch and administration of financial services-related products and services, primarily in the alternative funds, finance and tech sector.

 Kam also advises on the regulatory aspects of corporate transactions, changes of control, authorisations and variations of permission, and assists firms with their responses to FCA and PRA enquiries.
 More recently, Kam has been advising on the regulatory environment for initial coin offerings, blockchain and cryptoassets, and the impact of Brexit on financial services.

 Prior to joining Gowling WLG, Kam worked in-house in the credit legal team at Barclays Wealth, where she advised on domestic and cross border credit transactions, product development and strategic bank-wide projects affecting the business.

 Recent experience includes advising on: